 - a The council's Proper Officer shall be the Town Clerk or such other employee as may be appointed by the council to undertake the role of the Proper Officer during the Proper Officer's absence.
-The Proper Officer and the employee appointed to act as such during the Proper Officer's absence shall fulfil the duties assigned to the Proper Officer in standing orders. - b The council's Proper Officer shall do the following: - (i) Sign and serve on councillors by delivery or post at their residences, or by email authenticated in such manner as the Proper Officer thinks fit where the member has given consent for the summons to be transmitted in electronic form (and consent has not been withdrawn), a summons confirming the time, date, venue and the agenda of a meeting of the council and a meeting of a committee, sub-committee or working group at least three clear days before the meeting. - (ii) Give public notice of the time, date, venue and agenda at least three clear days before a meeting of the council or a meeting of a committee, sub-committee or working group (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them). - (iii) Subject to standing orders 4(a)-(f) below, include in the agenda all motions in the order received unless a councillor has given written notice at least ten working days before the meeting confirming their withdrawal of it. - (iv) Convene a meeting of full council for the election of a new Chairman of the council, occasioned by a casual vacancy in his/her office, in accordance with standing order 3(b)i or 3(b)ii - (v) Make available for inspection the minutes of meetings. - (vi) Receive and retain copies of byelaws made by other local authorities. - (vii) Receive and retain declarations of acceptance of office from councillors. - (viii) Retain a copy of every councillor's register of interests and any changes to it and keep copies of the same available for inspection.
+The Proper Officer and the employee appointed to act as such during the Proper Officer's absence shall fulfil the duties assigned to the Proper Officer in standing orders. - b The council's Proper Officer shall do the following: - (i) Sign and serve on councillors by delivery or post at their residences, or by email authenticated in such manner as the Proper Officer thinks fit where the member has given consent for the summons to be transmitted in electronic form (and consent has not been withdrawn), a summons confirming the time, date, venue and the agenda of a meeting of the council and a meeting of a committee, sub-committee or working group at least three clear days before the meeting. - (ii) Give public notice of the time, date, venue and agenda at least three clear days before a meeting of the council or a meeting of a committee, sub- committee or working group (provided that the public notice with agenda of an extraordinary meeting of the council convened by councillors is signed by them). - (iii) Subject to standing orders 4(a)-(f) below, include in the agenda all motions in the order received unless a councillor has given written notice at least ten working days before the meeting confirming their withdrawal of it. - (iv) Convene a meeting of full council for the election of a new Chair of the Council, occasioned by a casual vacancy in that office, in accordance with standing order 3(b) i or 3(b)ii - (v) Make available for inspection the minutes of meetings. - (vi) Receive and retain copies of byelaws made by other local authorities. - (vii) Receive and retain declarations of acceptance of office from councillors. - (viii) Retain a copy of every councillor's register of interests and any changes to it and keep copies of the same available for inspection. - (ix) Keep proper records required before and after meetings; - (x) Process all requests made under the Freedom of Information Act 2000 and Data